 Just opened a Citibank Plus Account.
 Will be going to Bali soon do I withdraw money from a MasterCard atm as credit or savings,I am told use savings in Australia and credit o/seas?

 If the ATM has a ‘plus’ symbol on it you can hit savings, if not you can select credit to withdraw money from an overseas ATM.

-Can i transfer funds into the Visa Debit card via Bpay?
+Can i transfer funds into the Debit MasterCard via Bpay?

-You’re unable to use BPAY to transfer funds onto your Visa debit card, you’ll need to use a direct debit transfer to credit your account.
-When you’ve done this you’ll be able to access these funds via your Visa Debit card.
+You’re unable to use BPAY to transfer funds onto your Debit MasterCard, you’ll need to use a direct debit transfer to credit your account.
+When you’ve done this you’ll be able to access these funds via your Debit MasterCard.